Vitzeno/rss-recommendation-engine/README.md

 3. Minimising required interaction

-There are two sets of data the program needs to save in storage for it to function, the RSS data and the program configurations.
+For long term storage there are two sets of data the program needs to save for it to function, the RSS data and the program configurations.

 The program configuration consists of basic key-values pairs and can be store as a JSON file once